katerinahan/script/README.md

 ***infofile***
 * 1.create or repeal some info files for smoke, phone and hand
 * 2.there is a .exe for easlily operating smoke and phone
+* 3.hand.py is for createing info file in classifing hand(correct incorrect ignore) and nohand(normal ignore)

 ***json-txt***
 * 1.demo.py is for calculate and draw all points' bar diagram